OctoMap/octomap/README.txt

 OVERVIEW
 ############################

-OctoMap now consists of two separated libraries each in its own subfolder: octomap, the actual library, and octovis, our visualization libraries and tools.
+OctoMap now consists of two separate libraries each in its own subfolder: octomap, the actual library, and octovis, our visualization libraries and tools.

 You can build each separately with CMake by running it from the subdirectories,